wevm/abitype/README.md

 ```

 > **Note**
 > Does not include full array or tuple conversion.
-Use `AbiParameterToPrimitiveType` to fully convert arrays and tuples.
+Use `AbiParameterToPrimitiveType` to fully convert array and tuple types.

 ### ExtractAbiError